Montréal bucket list bike rides perfect for visitors

 Basically a direct line from the city centre to the northern edge of Montréal island, biking to L’Île-de-la-Visitation gives a rare insight into how Montréalers really live, passing through Le Plateau-Mont-RoyalLittle Italy and La Petite-Patrie, hipster Villeray and along Gouin Boulevard West on the banks of the Prairies River.

-If you start from the Parc Jeanne-Mance, make your way to La Fontaine Park, and cycle north along the park’s western edge.
+If you start from the Parc Jeanne-Mance, make your way to Parc La Fontaine, and cycle north along the park’s western edge.
 For a complete overview of Montréal’s biking system, pick up a map of the city and surrounding areas at La Maison des cyclistes at the northwestern tip of the park and chat up some local bike enthusiasts more than willing to make suggestions.
 Most streets through the Plateau are quiet and equipped with bike lanes, so explore to your heart’s content and cycle past some of the city’s most characteristic stairwells and postcard-pretty homes.

 Once you hit Laurier Park, take the underpasses of either Christophe-Colomb Avenue or Saint-Hubert Street and continue into Little Italy and La Petite-Patrie, where no trip is complete without a visit to the Jean-Talon Market.
 Those in need of a caffeine-injection won’t want to miss an espresso standing amongst Italian locals at the counter of Caffè Italia.

 Ready to head back?
-Treat yourself with a meal at the Plateau’s famous Au Pied de Cochon, a just reward for an afternoon of biking.
+Treat yourself with a meal at the Plateau’s famous Au pied de Cochon, a just reward for an afternoon of biking.

 Want to impress the folks back home?
 This circuit not only takes you through several intriguing outer Montréal arrondissements, but ends on a sandy beach with prime swimming and shady spots to rest the day away.

-Starting from downtown, pass through the McGill University campus—we’re not the only ones who think it looks a bit like Hogwarts—and then up bustling Parc Avenue with Mount Royal on your left and Jeanne-Mance Park on the right, passing the Monument to Sir George-Étienne Cartier where, every Sunday, hundreds gather for the beat-driven Tam-tams, a Montréal tradition of drumming and dancing.
+Starting from downtown, pass through the McGill University campus—we’re not the only ones who think it looks a bit like Hogwarts—and then up bustling du Parc Avenue with Mount Royal Park on your left and Jeanne-Mance Park on the right, passing the Monument to Sir George-Étienne Cartier where, every Sunday, hundreds gather for the beat-driven Tam-tams, a Montréal tradition of drumming and dancing.

 Join the slow-moving traffic on de la Côte-Sainte-Catherine Way as it winds through the Outremont neighbourhood.
 Some of the city’s most beautiful homes, buildings and parks are nestled in these streets, and those in need of a quick rest should head to the beautiful Outremont Park.
-Fill up with classic Québec bistro fare at the classic Restaurant Leméac, a short detour a couple of blocks down Laurier Avenue.
+Fill up with classic Québec bistro fare at Restaurant Leméac, a short detour a couple of blocks down Laurier West Avenue.

 Back on-route, pass through the Bois-Franc and past Saraguay suburbs, and take Gouin Boulevard West through leafy Roxboro on the banks of the Prairies River.
 The Île de Roxboro makes for another quick rest-stop amongst the trees and continuing west on either Gouin or de Pierrefonds Boulevards, you’ll pass through what locals refer to as the West Island.